 Here are some of the guinea pigs at the Wheek & Squeak who are looking for their forever homes.
 If you think you can help these unfortunate guinea pigs and give them a loving home please contact us.
 We have around 120 guinea pigs here, the elderly and frail ones will stay with us but we have loads of young beautiful pigs that desperately need a home of there own.
-This page was updated on 1st May 2018.
+This page was updated on 3rd October 2019.

 If you are interested in any of the guinea pigs please read through our rehoming policies on Adopting a Guinea page and then ring Beverly on 01929 427067 to take further details.
 Look forward to hearing from you.

 Adoption fee is a minimum donation of £15 per guinea pig and for a neutered boar a minimum donation of £45.

 We are looking for a very special home for these 3 beautiful sows.
 They are so nosey and are always up to something.
 They need a very large hutch or cage, at least 5ft x 2ft so there is room for all 3 to stay together.